JundyMardhatillah/JundyMardhatillah/README.md

 </p>

 <!-- About me -->
-<p>I have been studying code for 3+ years.
+<p>I have been practicing programming for over 3 years.
 I started with Game Development using Unity Engine.
 I am passionate at Frontend Mobile Development using Flutter.
 Currently, I am learning a data science path using Python and R through 365 Data Science Platform.</p>

 <!-- Social Badges Section -->
 <p align="left">